Poisson point process: Poisson distribution

-Despite its name, the Poisson point process was neither discovered nor studied by the French mathematician Siméon Denis Poisson; the name is cited as an example of Stigler's law.
-The name stems from its inherent relation to the Poisson distribution, derived by Poisson as a limiting case of the binomial distribution.
-This describes the probability of the sum of $\textstyle n$ Bernoulli trials with probability $\textstyle p$, often likened to the number of heads (or tails) after $\textstyle n$ biased flips of a coin with the probability of a head (or tail) occurring being $\textstyle p$.
+Despite its name, the Poisson point process was neither discovered nor studied by its namesake.
+It is cited as an example of Stigler's law of eponymy.
+The name arises from the process's inherent relation to the Poisson distribution, derived by Poisson as a limiting case of the binomial distribution.
+It describes the probability of the sum of $\textstyle n$ Bernoulli trials with probability $\textstyle p$, often likened to the number of heads (or tails) after $\textstyle n$ biased coin flips with the probability of a head (or tail) occurring being $\textstyle p$.
 For some positive constant $\textstyle \Lambda>0$, as $\textstyle n$ increases towards infinity and $\textstyle p$ decreases towards zero such that the product $\textstyle np=\Lambda$ is fixed, the Poisson distribution more closely approximates that of the binomial.

 Poisson derived the Poisson distribution, published in 1841, by examining the binomial distribution in the limit of $\textstyle p$ (to zero) and $\textstyle n$ (to infinity).
 It only appears once in all of Poisson's work, and the result was not well known during his time.
-Over the following years a number of people used the distribution without citing Poisson, including Philipp Ludwig von Seidel and Ernst Abbe.
+Over the following years others used the distribution without citing Poisson, including Philipp Ludwig von Seidel and Ernst Abbe.